Not as hot as the bulletin board, but still fun and interesting tips about Madrid – scroll down for how to donate to food bank

 — Cámara Agraria, usually first Saturday in the month, 10AM- 3PM on the south edge of the Casa de Campo, Paseo Puerta del Angel 4, next to restaurant Balcon de Griñon.
 Metros: Puerta del Angel and Lago, big parking lot next to market.
 More info (including how to get there) at http://www.camaraagraria.org/ Awesome cheesmakers and chocolate; one vege stand usually has kale, hard to find in Madrid.
 Suggestion: check date on website before going – they switch to avoid long weekends or special events in the city.

-— Mercado Productores, Last weekend of the month (Saturday and Sunday) in the main square of Matadero Cultural Center.
-That’s the south end of Madrid Rio park, our riverside walking / biking / skating park.
+— Mercado Productores, used to be last weekend of the month (Saturday and Sunday, now they mix it up a bit more but usually third weekend of the month.
+Main square of Matadero Cultural Center, south end of Madrid Rio park, our riverside walking / biking / skating park.
 Metro Legazpi.
 More info at http://mercadoproductores.es New in September 2014, good, though fewer fruit and vege places than the Cámara market, some non-food products and some people from outside Madrid and more wineries.
 None of that an issue (no whining about wine!), just an FYI.
 Suggestion: check date on website before going – they switch to avoid long weekends or special events in the city.

 — Mercado Agroecológico: Two mini-markets to fill in the missing weekends.
 These markets are smaller, but from what I’ve seen you can usually find cheese, meat, bread & baked goods, wine, beer, veges, and often oil and honey.
 Where and when: Puerta de Toledo, in square by old Puerta de Toledo fish market (now Carlos III University), metro Puerta de Toledo.
 Every second Saturday. // Plaza Isabel II (Opera), metro Opera and Sol.
 Every third Saturday.
 Both open 10AM – 2PM.